jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 ### October 28 - November 3
 1. We have conducted a preliminary meeting to gain an understanding of the datasets.
 This included clarifying the column names and grasping the structure of all four tables.

+2. Connected to postgres from python to facilitate smooth analysis

-2. Formulated a set of business questions to guide our analysis:
+3. Formulated a set of business questions to guide our analysis:
 - Investigating seasonality patterns in the transaction amounts (AMT).
-- Identifying customer segments and their purchasing baskets.
+- Identifed baskets in transaction data (combination of 5 columns can uniquely identify a basket).
 - Conducting a profitability analysis.
 - Analyzing return patterns and rates.
+- General goal: market basket algorithm for our final results.
+- Business usecase:
+  - reccomendation system
+  - arranging display of products (which brands to put close together)
+  - customer behavior analysis (return behaviors)

 3. Addressed specific queries regarding the data:
 - Clarified the distinction between 'barcode' and 'SKU'.